gares/iris/CONTRIBUTING.md

 [the README](README.md#further-resources) for resources helpful for all Iris users.

+To work on Iris itself, you need to install its build-dependencies.
+Again we recommend you do that with opam (2.0.0 or newer).
+This requires the following two repositories:

+    opam repo add coq-released https://coq.inria.fr/opam/released
+    opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git

+Once you got opam set up, run `make build-dep` to install the right versions of the dependencies.

+Run `make -jN` to build the full development, where `N` is the number of your CPU cores.

+To update Iris, do `git pull`.
+After an update, the development may fail to compile because of outdated dependencies.
+To fix that, please run `opam update` followed by `make build-dep`.

 ## How to submit a merge request

 To contribute code, you need an [MPI-SWS GitLab account][account] (use the